msbrown/Election_Data_Analysis_w_Python/README.md

 If you find any issues in these code examples, feel free to submit an Issue or Pull Request.
 Or reach out to me on Twitter @animatedroamer or here on GitHub.

 ### Credits and Many Thanks
-This series of notebooks relied heavily on and was inspired by  <a href="https://github.com/jackiekazil/data-wrangling">jackiekazil's code</a> and great book (and video series) Data Wrangling with Python.
+This series of notebooks relied heavily on and was inspired by  <a href="https://github.com/jackiekazil/data-wrangling">Jackie Kazil's code</a> and great book (and video series) Data Wrangling with Python.
 It was also inspired by <a href="https://github.com/GusSand/itp_talk_2016">Gustavo Sandoval and his ITP Camp session</a> where he gave a lovely overview of the Pandas library.
 The Facebook scraper is really just <a href="https://github.com/minimaxir/facebook-page-post-scraper">Max Woolf's</a> code in a notebook format.
 <br>The idea to include it here comes from a great suggestion by <a href="https://github.com/lisoffsky">Mr. Lisovsky</a> that election monitoring organizations are often trying to track what events campaigns are having (and where) and that the scraper might make it easier for them.